athilalexandre/BioLove/README.md

 1. Navigate to `/admin/login`
 2. Log in with your admin credentials
-3. Create new experiences by uploading photos, adding music, and writing messages
+3. Create new experiences by uploading photos, adding music, writing messages, and selecting a layout.

 #### Changing Admin Credentials